vandrela2/mob-exercise-fizz-buzz/README.md

 # Fizz Buzz Mob Exercise

-A mob programming exercise to give an intro to mobbing.
+A mob/pair programming exercise to give an intro to the practice.

-This exercise is great for all levels to practice Mob Programming using a common code kata.
+This exercise is great for all levels to practice Mob/Pair Programming using a common code kata.

 # Getting started

+Fork the repo.

 Two files have been provided:

-`fizzBuzz.test.js`: Where we will write our tests and production code `index.html`: Used in Part 3
+`fizzBuzz.test.js`: Where we will write our tests and production code `index.html`: Used in Exercise 3

 It's worth creating a new branch from the `master` and naming it after your mob session or team name.

 This will be handy for comparing future sessions with different teams to see how we can produce a variety of high quality solutions.

-> Be sure to go through each part in order
+> Be sure to go through each Exercise in order

-# Part 1
+# Exercise 1
 ## Implement Fizz Buzz function

 Our function should meet the following conditions: